Nigecat/obsidian-desmos/README.md

 ## Using anything else

-ALternatively, if you do not use git or are not comfortable using the terminal, you can manually install the plugin.
+Alternatively, if you do not use git or are not comfortable using the terminal, you can manually install the plugin.
 Download [manifest.json](manifest.json), [versions.json](versions.json), and [main.js](main.js) and place them in `<vault>/.obsidian/plugins/obsidian-desmos` (you may have to create any missing folders).
 This process must be repeated to update the application.

-## Package index

-If enough people bug me to add it then I will.

 # Usage